Learning to Optimize with Stochastic Dominance Constraints: Light Stochastic Dominance Solver

 with $\cbr{\xi_i}_{i=1}^N\sim p(\xi)$ and $\cbr{y_j}_{j=1}^N \sim p(y)$.
 Consider a stochastic approximation algorithm that alternates between solving $\uhat^* = \argmin_{u\in\Ucal} \Lhat(z, u)$, and updating $z$ with a stochastic gradient $\nabla_z \Lhat(z, \uhat^*)$, which leads to~\algref{alg:neu_demo_sgd}.

 In~\algref{alg:neu_demo_sgd}, we avoid the first difficulty by using the stochastic approximation~$\Lhat(z, u)$ to replace intractable expectation.
-Next, we design a special dual parametrization to induce an efficient solver for $\uhat^*$ in~\secref{subsec:dual_param} that bypasses any optimization over an infinite dual feasible set.
+However, optimization over an unbounded function space $\Ucal$ is in general intractable.
+Next, we design the special dual parametrization, which induces an efficient solver for $\uhat^*$ in~\secref{subsec:dual_param} to bypass the optimization over an infinite dual feasible set.